Nightdreams: Production

 Producer Stephen Sayadian said in an interview: "We did it as a series of six or seven vignettes; we just sat down and hashed out the concepts.
 We’ll go to Heaven, we’ll go to Hell, we’ll have one in the Wild West.
 It was supposed to be like an old Vaudeville review."
 His studio also produced one sheets and promotional posters for horror movies such as Dressed to Kill and The Funhouse and the sets used in both movies' posters were also used in filming Nightdreams.
+It cost $60,000 to make.

 Release

-Critical reception
+Reception

 The film has received generally positive reviews.
 It was described by Playboy magazine as “the first avant-garde adult film…Fellini meets Eraserhead,” and by Velvet magazine as “the Citizen Kane of adult films.”
 Adult Video News, Adam Film World and Hustler all gave it ratings of between four and five stars in their reviews.
 Adam Film World said, "The film is outstanding for its superb and visually exciting cinematography and extraordinarily imaginative erotic fantasies.

 Pornographic film historian Jim Holliday called it "the most unusual, unique and innovative adult film yet made" and said Nightdreams "pioneered a whole new subgenre within the industry" within five years of its release due to its "raunchy gritty sexuality…combined with truly new wave sets and the Miami Vice '80s look".